 The off-plan property also makes financial sense for many of us.
 You’ve to pay a low deposit, and the remaining cost is payable in regular installments.

 For small Asian investors, this makes a lot of sense as they don’t have to secure a large sum of money to invest.

-Low deposit and regular installments also allows you to avoid the mortgage.
+Low deposit and regular installments also allow you to avoid the mortgage.

 d) Customized Finished Property